How PARTs assemble into wholes: Learning the relative composition of images: Results

-\paragraph{\textbf{Patch uncertainty}} Another capability of PART is its ability to estimate patch uncertainties.
-This is achievable by evaluating whether different reference patches agree in their relative positioning to a single target patch.
-Our model predicts the relative translation in both scenarios: when patch $i$ serves as a reference patch and when it acts as a target patch.
-We visualize Figure \ref{fig:patch_uncertainty} by fixing one target patch and positioning all other patches with respect to that patch.
-If all patches are placed at the same location, all reference patches agree, thus depicting a more certain patch.
-Patch uncertainty is particularly valuable in applications such as semantic segmentation for autonomous vehicles or tumor detection in medical imaging, as uncertainty helps determine whether scenarios are common or anomalous.
+\\In practice, the extended model is trained for the same number of epochs and with the same hyperparameters as the base model, without additional tuning.
+The slight performance drop is likely due to the increased parameter and objective complexity introduced by the additional $\Delta h$ and $\Delta w$ terms.
+We observed in our experiments that the convergence of scale and aspect ratio was fast, while delaying the convergence of $\Delta x$ and $\Delta y$ compared to before. \paragraph{\textbf{(iii) Patch uncertainty}} Another capability of PART is estimating patch uncertainty by checking whether different reference patches agree on the relative position of a target patch.
+Our model predicts the relative translation both when patch $i$ serves as a reference and target patch.
+In Figure \ref{fig:patch_uncertainty}, one target patch is positioned relative to all reference patches.
+If patches are clustered, the model is more certain of that patch.
+Such uncertainty estimation is valuable in applications like semantic segmentation for autonomous vehicles or tumor detection, where it helps distinguish common from anomalous scenarios.

-\paragraph{\textbf{Symmetry}} When a person observes a lip, they naturally anticipate a nose above it.
-Similarly, upon seeing a nose, they expect a lip below.
-This demonstrates the concept of symmetry.
-In our experiment, we aim to demonstrate that PART learns and represents these symmetrical relationships.
-Figure \ref{fig:gt_vs_prediction} shows the final prediction matrix of the model versus the ground truth matrix.
-We can see that the ground truth matrix matches the model prediction for translation in both $x$ and $y$ axes.
-The most prominent property that emerges from this figure is the negative symmetry.
-The negative symmetry is an indication that the model learns that given two patches $P_{i}$ and $P_{j}$ with $P_{i}$ as the reference patch, the model predicts $\Delta x$ and $\Delta y$.
-Whereas, with $P_{j}$ as the reference patch, the model predicts $-\Delta x$ and $-\Delta y$.
-Considering the heavy masking and lack of global patch information, the model positions two patches correctly relative to each other.
+\paragraph{\textbf{(iv) Symmetry}} When observing a lip, one expects a nose above it; seeing a nose suggests a lip below.
+This illustrates symmetry.
+In this experiment, we demonstrate that PART learns and represents these symmetrical relationships.
+Figure \ref{fig:gt_vs_prediction} compares the model’s prediction matrix with the ground truth, showing strong alignment along both $x$ and $y$ axes.
+The key property that emerges from this figure is negative symmetry: if patch $P_i$ predicts $(\Delta x, \Delta y)$ relative to $P_j$, then $P_j$ predicts $(-\Delta x, -\Delta y)$ relative to $P_i$.
+Despite heavy masking and lack of global patch information, the model positions patches correctly relative to each other.
 Learning the negative symmetry results in consistent relative positioning of object parts, which we expect benefits localization and fine-grained understanding.
-Especially when samples are scarce, our approach allows for learning from fewer variations due to the built-in symmetries.
+When samples are scarce, our approach allows for learning from fewer variations due to these built-in symmetries.